wessenstam/secretserver-adv/index.rst

 Starting your environment
 *************************

-Once in your environment you will ss in the top right corner a "play" menu.
-Is your environment has not started, click the "Play" button.
-It will take approx 5-10 minutes for the environment is running.
+Once in your environment you will see in the top right corner a "Play" button which you must click if your environment has not started.
+It will take approx 5-10 minutes for the environment to start.

 .. figure:: images/lab002.png